FEntwumS/FEntwumS.NetlistViewer/README.md

 entry `*.json` to the list `Files to Include`.

 # Troubleshooting

+## I cannot find a suitable OSS Cad Suite Integration plugin version

+As of now, the required version is not yet available in a publicly released version of OneWare Studio.
+You can either compile OneWare Studio from source or wait until a new release is available.

 ## I started OneWare Studio and the tab that should show my netlist is empty